Smartmelon/BandSpace/pages/en/index.md

 By simply placing the custom beatmaps in the specified game path refer to [Play Custom Map](play-custom-map), and you are able to enjoy the custom beatmap in the game.

 Want to start making your own map now?
-Go to [Befor Mapping](before-mapping) to prepare your want-to-map audio.
+Go to [Before Mapping](before-mapping) to prepare your want-to-map audio.

 If you've already have your audio files ready, then follow the [Mapping Instruction](mapping-instruction) to help you design some unique beatmaps.